fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

 #### Let's do it!
 Use Emit

-Now let's work with Emit and take a new example with the following `MyClass.js`:
+Now let's work with Emit and look at a new example with the following `MyClass.js`:

 ```js
 export default class MyClass {